DonOllario/QuizApp/README.md

 2. You will get a random question generated from a public API with 4 answers.

 3. Click on the answer that you think is correct.
-You will then recieve the correct answer showed in green and the incorrect in red colors.
+You will then receive the correct answer showed in green and the incorrect in red colors.

 4. Click Next Question to go to next question.